debasishsarangi88/TSAI_END2.0/Session1_README.md

     self.lin2 = nn.Linear(11, output_dim,bias=False)
 Using above tweak to the network 44 parameter is reached.

-3.run it for 2001 epochs--
+3.run it for 2001 epochs--Completed

-  Completed
+Questions and Answers

 1. What is a neural network neuron?
  Neural network neurons are volatile storage units that stores information.